-Installation of phasor measurement unit devices at the POI and maintenance costs associated with communication circuits needed to stream PMU data will also be required to be provided to interconnect GI #605.
+Installation of phasor measurement unit devices at the POI and maintenance costs associated with communication circuits needed to stream PMU data will also be required to be provided to interconnect GI #639.
 The specific costs associated with the IPC requirements for interconnection customers with aggregate facilities larger than 20 MW to provide PMU data to IPC will be identified in the Facility Study should the generation interconnection customer choose to proceed to that phase of the interconnection process.
-Also, it may be beneficial for

-, for their own modeling compliance requirements, to install additional PMU devices at their facilities to monitor the generation's sources separately.
+Also, it may be beneficial for devices at their facilities to monitor the generation's sources separately.

-Additional operating requirements for this Project may be identified in the System Impact

-Study when it is performed.
+Additional operating requirements for this Project may be identified in the System Impact Study when it is performed.